Logo of the The Poor Swiss

 Neon has one big advantage over Revolut.
 Your assets are insured for up to 100’000 CHF.
 Assets on Revolut are not insured by law.
 It is because Revolut is not a bank.

 Another advantage of Neon over Revolut is that there is no limit on free withdrawals in Switzerland.
-With Neon, you can only withdraw twice a month, but with no limit.
+With Neon, you will pay for each of your withdrawal, but with no limit.
 With Revolut, you can only withdraw 200 CHF per month for free.

 On the other hand, with Revolut, you can receive money in other currencies for free and hold money in foreign currencies in your account.
 However, for now, you can only keep CHF on your Neon account, and receiving foreign currencies will not be free.